tobinata/api-documentation/README.md

 In that example, you would request the record where the name of the school is equal to Bel Air Academy.
 You can use any data field in the query string.

+If you want to query by date range, you can use the $gte or $lte (greater than or equal to) operators that, in JavaScript, would look like this:

+    var queryString = {
+      observedAt: {
+        $gte: new Date(2015,3,1),
+        $lte: new Date()
+      }
+    }
+The equivalent query string encoded would be:

+    observedAt%5B%24gte%5D=2015-04-01T05%3A00%3A00.000Z&observedAt%5B%24lte%5D=2016-06-13T15%3A18%3A04.272Z'

+And in cURL, you'd request it like this:

+    curl -H "content-type:application/json" -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY"  https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/observations?observedAt%5B%24gte%5D=2015-04-01T05%3A00%3A00.000Z&observedAt%5B%24lte%5D=2016-06-13T15%3A18%3A04.272Z'';

+Our API seeks to mimic the MongoDB query language, which is JavaScript based.
+To learn more, visit the [MongoDB query documentation](https://docs.mongodb.com/manual/reference/operator/query/).

 ####Single Records by ID
 If you want to access a record where you know the Whetstone _id field, you can make an HTTP GET request with the _id added to the endpoint.
 For instance, to get a single school, you can use the endpoint: